Our most requested feature has been released! You can now add transitions to your videos on Kapwing.

 2. Once both of the videos have fully uploaded, in the Timeline editor, arrange the layers so that they're on the same track.

-3. After the two videos are arrange on the same track, select one of the layers, and navigate to the "Animate" tab located in the top of the right sidebar.
+3. After the two videos are arranged on the same track, select one of the layers, and navigate to the "Animate" tab located in the top of the right sidebar.
 In the "Animate" tab, you can choose to add the transition to the end of the first video, to the beginning of the second video, or both if you have a third video!

 4. You can choose between our cross dissolve or cross blurring effects, and select the speed of the transition in the right sidebar.